iszilagyigit/ArduinoJSN-SR04T-V2/README.md

 # ArduinoJSN-SR04T-V2
-Arduino project to connect 4 distance sensors to an arduino mini
+Arduino project to connect 4 distance sensors to an arduino mini and communicate the measure with SPI to a Raspberry Pi

 ## JSN SR04T V2.0 are in Mode 2